Steleport/amqp-scala-client/README.md

 ## What Specifically Will Change?

 * All RPC code (RPCServer/RPCClient/IProcessor) will move to Akka-MQ-Proxies (in progress, but already removed from this project)
-* A base interface project will be created to accompany this one in anticipation of its use case in Akka-MQ-Proxies

 ## What Won't Change?